vanilla and almond chia pudding

 Instructions

-1. Using a high-speed blender, blend the plant milk, nut butter, syrup, vanilla and salt until smooth.
+1. Using a high-speed blender, blend the plant milk, nut butter, syrup, vanilla, salt and protein powder until smooth.

 2. Pour into a glass or container with a lid (if transporting) then stir through the chia seeds until thoroughly combined.
 Leave it to sit for 5 minutes.